CocoaNutsUIUC/HealthKit-Demo/README.md

 - Now, everytime the `weight` or `height` is set, we recalculate `bodyMassIndex`.
 And everytime `bodyMassIndex` is set, we update the UI to display it to the user.

-Also, don't forget to add `updateUI()` to the end of our `readWeightAndHeight()` function, so that once we've fetched user's data from `HealthStore` we can display them to the user:
+Don't forget to also add `updateUI()` to the end of our `readWeightAndHeight()` function, so that once we've fetched user's data from `HealthStore` we can display them to the user:

 ``` swift
     private func readWeightAndHeight() {